deciduously/music/post.md

 }
 ```

-Give that a go with `cargo run` - exciting stuff.
-You should see random integers 0-255 until you kill the process, matching the second command run in the video demonstration (or your own terminal, try it).
-What is it we're randomizing, though?
+I'm not bothering to show you the full snippet - this program doesn't use any of this code, you don't need to type any of this in.
+In a `bash` one-liner you've got to take your randomness where you can get it, but the `rand` crate proivdes a richer set of tools.
+Before streaming in something random, we need to think about what exactly it is we're randomizing.

+In this application, we want to pick a musical note from a set of valid choices at random.
+The `awk` code does this with code like this:  `list[n % listLength]`, to take a random index that's ensured to be a valid list member.
+See if you can spot the correspinding section ofthe cover image.
+We get to use the [`rand::seq::IteratorRandom`](https://docs.rs/rand/0.7.2/rand/seq/trait.IteratorRandom.html) trait.
+This gives us a `choose()` method, that can handle that for it - it uses a random number generator we specify to get the same job done.

+So, no `RandomBytes` iterator.
+Instead, we need to define a list of notes and call `choose()` on it to get a specific note to play.
+Where does that list come from?

 ### Mapping Bytes To Notes

 *[top](#table-of-contents)*

 Take a closer look at step 3 of the pipeline.
-Of all the steps, that code most closely resembles what we ultimately end up with:
+This code closely resembles the core logic we ultimately end up with:

 ```bash
 split("0,2,4,5,7,9,11,12",a,",");